-Chrissy Teigen Announces The Gender Of Her Baby At The Grammys
+Chrissy Teigen Tells The World At The Grammys That She's Having A Boy

 Chrissy Teigen was glowing at the Grammys, and she made an announcement on her Instagram that she is having a baby boy.
 While fans who have followed the social media feed of Chrissy Teigen already know that the baby could only be a boy, Teigen told everyone else as she posed in her silver-sequined gown for the Grammys.
-Chrissy Teigen and John Legend already have a child, Luna via IVF, and this time the couple chose to have a baby boy.
+Chrissy Teigen and John Legend already have a child, Luna, via IVF, and this time, the couple chose to have a baby boy.

 Chrissy Teigen Has Shared More Than Most About Her IVF Struggles